AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - Media contains 65 companies and altogether raised $504,783.2 in funds.
 - With a total of $487,600, Netflix raised 96.6% of those funds!
 - Recall the output of question 1 where we found that media only made the top 5 for funds in 2022.
 - Netflix only has entries for 2022 and makes up 96.6% of the total media funds.
-From this we can deduce that Netfix is the sole reason that media only made the top 5 for the year 2022.
+From this we can deduce that Netflix is the sole reason that media only made the top 5 for the year 2022.

-### 4. Did this leading company layoff a smaller percent of there employees compared to other companies?
+### 4. Did this leading company layoff a smaller percent of their employees compared to other companies?

 ```sql
 -- inner query showing all ranks